Etta Lee: Personal life

 In 1932, Lee married Frank Robinson Brown, a Welsh-born radio announcer and columnist, and retired from acting afterward.
 She became active in her community following retirement, becoming chairwoman of the Eureka Woman's Club.
 She was also an active member of the Episcopal Church.

-Lee died at age 50 on October 27, 1956, at her home in Eureka, California.
+Lee died at her residence in Eureka, California, on October 27, 1956, at the age of 50.
+She was survived by her husband, sister, and two nephews.